amarojha/amarojha.github.io/_pages/about.md

   - /about.html
 ---

 Hello!

 I'm a Neuroscience PhD student at the University of Pittsburgh ([CNUP](https://www.cnup.pitt.edu/about) & [CNBC](https://www.cnbc.cmu.edu/)) working with [Bea Luna](https://lncd.pitt.edu/wp/) and [Cecile Ladouceur](https://www.candlab.pitt.edu/) to study cognitive and affective development.
-Before Pitt, I worked as a post-bac Research Coordinator for two years with [Ian Gotlib](https://mood.stanford.edu/) at Stanford University.
+Before Pitt, I worked as a post-bac Research Coordinator for two years with [Ian Gotlib](https://mood.stanford.edu/) at Stanford University investing the effects of early life stress on neurodevelopment and mood disorders.
 I completed my BA in Neuroscience and Philosophy at Bates College.

-I use neuroimaging techniques (e.g., sMRI, rsfMRI, MRS) to study the mechanisms driving developmental processes.
-I am interested in using these approaches to characterize the neurobiology of cognitive control, emotion regulation, and motivated behaviors as they mature across adolescence, both typically and transdiagnostically.
+Currently, I use neuroimaging techniques (e.g., sMRI, rsfMRI, MRS) to study the mechanisms underlying the neurodevelopment of cognitive control, emotion regulation, and motivated behaviors, primarily in adolescents, both typically and transdiagnostically.

-My primary research strategy is to leverage large and/or multimodal datasets to sharpen our scientific understanding of the hetereogeneity of mental landscapes as they unfold across development in the hope of contributing to the advancement of the field of psychiatry as a biological science.
+My larger career goal is to leverage multimodal datastes and computational approaches to sharpen our understanding of mental landscapes as they unfold across development and in the context of biological psychiatry.

 Feel free to reach out to me with questions at amo80 [at] pitt [dot] edu